 Finally, remember that you should never walk a puppy without vaccines since he is susceptible to contracting any virus, bacteria, or parasite that resides in the environment.
 (4)

-It may happen that the puppy shows some abnormal behaviors and, although they will not always be a symptom of illness, it is convenient to know the most alarming symptoms to know when to take a dog to the vet.
+So it is convenient to know the most alarming symptoms to know when to take a dog to the vet.

 Here are some signs that indicate that you should go to the vet:

 - Lack of appetite